 I have always wanted to write a post about what Tuscany is like at different times of the year.
-I get the question a lot from possible guests of our vacation rentals.
+I get the question a lot from possible guests of our vacation rentals (Casina di Rosa near Siena and Behind the Tower in Pisa).
 So, I have decided this is my new “pet project” for the next 12 months, 1 month in Tuscany at a time!
 With a word of caution: every year things are slightly different and vary across Tuscany (no need to remind you that Tuscany is a big place, right?
 If so… please check my post about the various regions of Tuscany, thanks!).
 See all the posts in this series.

 What is Tuscany like in October?

 October is the month when the fall really starts to set in.
 The first half of the month is usually still quite warm with temperatures that range between 20 and 25°C (68-77°F) during the central hours of the day, then drop in the evenings and are much lower in the mornings (between 10 and 15°C/50-59°F).
 This year, the beginning of October promises to be warmer than average, just like September was.
 By mid October, temperatures will range between 10°C (50°F) and 20°C (68°F).

 Some rain should be expected.
 The beginning of the month usually sees occasional bad weather which never lasts too long, while at the end of the month, the bad weather can be more persistent.
 Windy days are quite common in October.